Moscow Does Not Believe in Tears: Plot

+Part One

-In 1958, three young women, Katerina, Lyudmila, and Antonina, live in Moscow in a workers' dormitory, having arrived from province.
+In 1958, three young women, Katerina, Lyudmila, and Antonina, live in Moscow in a workers' dormitory, having arrived from the provinces.

 Katerina, serious and hardworking, works in a factory while studying at night to get admitted to a college.
 Antonina, a construction worker, dates her fellow co-worker Nikolay, a reserved but kind young man.
-Lyudmila, dynamic and vivacious, works in a bakery, but spends time in a university library in a search for the opportunity to marry up.
+Lyudmila, dynamic and vivacious, works in a bakery, but spends time in a university library in search for the opportunity to marry up.

 When Katerina is asked to house-sit for her well-to-do Moscow relatives, Lyudmila, flirty and impetuous, invites herself along and convinces Katerina to throw a dinner party as a ploy to meet successful men.
 At the party, Lyudmila talks with Sergei, a rising ice hockey star, while Katerina meets Rudolf, a smooth talker who works as a cameraman for a national TV channel.

 During Antonina and Nikolai's wedding, Lyudmila and Antonina learn that Katerina is pregnant.
 Rudolf refuses to marry Katerina and is not willing to help with finding an abortion clinic.
 His mother offers Katerina money, while telling her that they will not have her as a part of the family.
 Katerina rejects the money, telling her that she plans to have an abortion.
-In the next scene, her friends greet her with a new born daughter, Aleksandra.
-Three friends and their guests celebrate the arrival of the baby in their dormitory room.
+In the next scene, her friends greet her with a newborn daughter, Aleksandra.
+The three friends and their guests celebrate the arrival of the baby in their dormitory room.

 In the last scene of Part One, Katerina, exhausted, studies at night, with Aleksandra sleeping by her side.
 Going to bed, Katerina changes the alarm clock from 5:30am to 5:00am, and cries.